WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 long-term context of the alarm, is aware of all of its previous behaviour, and has paid consistent attention to it during stabilisation.
 Alarm maintainers should have a similar relationship to their assigned alarms as project leads do for projects.
-The maintainer will create issues to iterate on the alarm and its run book but is not necessarily the person who will implement those issues.
-**Once the alarm is stabilised, there will no longer be a single person assigned to it**.
+Once the alarm is stabilised, there will no longer be a specific person assigned to it.
 Once maintainers reach a high level of confidence that the alarm will not regularly cause false positives, the alarm should be stabilised, with relevant run books updated by the maintainer to reflect the fact.
 At this point, the alarm's maintainer will be unassigned.
 To summarise the overall process:

 1. Propose a new alarm based on metric observation
 2. Implement the unstable version of the alarm and create the initial run book